Am I required to participate in Commencement to receive my diploma?

 Is there a Commencement Mass?

 Yes.
 The Commencement Mass is at 6:00 p.m.
-Friday evening, May 16, 2014 in the Sacred Heart Chapel located at the south end of the Benedictine University at Springfield campus in Beata Hall.
-Students and faculty are to wear their commencement regalia.
+Friday evening, May 15, 2015 at St. Joseph Church, 1345 N. 6th St. Students and faculty are to wear their commencement regalia.
 Please wear gowns and hoods to the Commencement Mass.

 What time should I arrive for the Commencement Ceremony?

 Line up for the graduates begins at 9:00 a.m. at the Prairie Capitol Convention Center.